kriss-chorus/nx-sandbox/docs/02-demo-client-experiences.md

 ## Key Decisions
 - No auth: UI uses an “Active Client” selector; backend receives X-Demo-Client-Id to simulate tenancy
 - Entitlements live on client tier (NOT on dashboard type)
-- Dashboard type changes layout/UX only (never entitlements)
+- Dashboard type changes layout/UX only

 ---